TimoWilhelm/cloudflare-workers-workshop/README.md

 This should open a browser window where you can sign-in with your Cloudflare account.

+> [!NOTE]
-If you are running on GitHub Codespaces, you will need to sign-in using a personal access token.
+> If you are running on GitHub Codespaces, you will need to sign-in using a personal access token.

+### Using a personal access token

 From the [Cloudflare dashboard](https://dash.cloudflare.com/profile/api-tokens/), go to your profile menu.